urosjarc/db-messiah/src/tutorials/kotlin/Test_README.md

 <p align="center">
 All tutorials are tested and defined as kotlin files inside <a href="https://github.com/urosjarc/db-messiah/tree/master/src/tutorials/kotlin">src/tutorials/kotlin</a> directory.<br>
-Sample project is inside <a href="https://github.com/urosjarc/db-messiah/tree/master/src/chinook/kotlin">src/chinook/kotlin</a> directory and it implements<br>
+Sample project is inside <a href="https://github.com/urosjarc/db-messiah/tree/master/src/chinook/kotlin">src/chinook/kotlin</a> directory and it implements,<br>
-for all supported databases famous <a href="https://github.com/lerocha/chinook-database">Chinook sample database</a>.<br>
+for all supported databases, famous <a href="https://github.com/lerocha/chinook-database">Chinook sample database</a>.<br>

 </p>

 <br> <h3 align="center">Configuration</h3>

 <p align="center">
-User provided config property object is on initialization passed directly to the <a href="https://github.com/brettwooldridge/HikariCP">HikariCP</a> library
+User provided config property object is on initialization, passed directly to the <a href="https://github.com/brettwooldridge/HikariCP">HikariCP</a> library,
 <br>which handles everything around database <a href="https://github.com/brettwooldridge/HikariCP?tab=readme-ov-file#gear-configuration-knobs-baby">connection pooling and configuration</a>.
 </p>

 <br><h3 align="center">Testing</h3>
-<p align="center">Only at initialization library uses <a href = "https://kotlinlang.org/docs/reflection.html">Kotlin reflection</a>, to introspect the user provided db structure.<br>
+<p align="center">Library uses <a href = "https://kotlinlang.org/docs/reflection.html">Kotlin reflection</a> only at initialization, to introspect the user provided db structure.<br>
 System will create <a href="https://github.com/urosjarc/db-messiah/blob/master/src/main/kotlin/com/urosjarc/dbmessiah/MapperCache.kt">mapping rules</a> on how kotlin classes will be mapped into db tables.<br>
 System will also test resulting rules, in order to find any user errors or inconsistency.<br>
 The list of all tests can be found inside <a href="https://github.com/urosjarc/db-messiah/blob/master/src/main/kotlin/com/urosjarc/dbmessiah/SerializerTests.kt">SerializerTests.kt</a>.<br>
 System will for E2E testing use db servers defined inside docker <a href="https://github.com/urosjarc/db-messiah/tree/master/compose.yaml">compose.yaml</a> file.<br>
-You can start start those servers with <code>docker-compose up</code>.
+You can start those servers with <code>docker-compose up</code>.

 </p>